 Hamm encourages consumers and business owners to consider flood insurance

-BISMARCK, N.D.-With record amounts of snowfall across North Dakota this season, Insurance Commissioner Adam Hamm encourages homeowners, renters and business owners to think about purchasing a flood insurance policy.
+BISMARCK, N.D.-Today, Insurance Commissioner Adam Hamm encourages homeowners, renters and business owners to think about purchasing a flood insurance policy.

-"There is a good chance North Dakota will see some spring flooding," Hamm said.
-"There is a 30-day waiting period before a flood insurance policy becomes effective, so it is imperative that people start checking into the purchase of a policy now."
+"The latest information available from the National Weather Service indicates that there is a good chance North Dakota will see some spring flooding," Hamm said.
+"Since there is a 30-day waiting period before a flood insurance policy becomes effective, it is imperative that people do not procrastinate but start checking into the purchase of a policy soon."

 Hamm added that in the past, some consumers assumed they would receive disaster relief from the federal government to recover from flood damage.

-"Not all floods are declared disasters, so consumers shouldn't count on federal assistance," he said.
+"Not all floods are declared disasters, so consumers should not count on federal assistance," he said.

 For information regarding flood insurance coverage, please contact your insurance agent or the NFIP at 1.800.638.6620 or www.floodsmart.gov.
 Consumers are also welcome to call the North Dakota Insurance Department at 1.800.247.0560 or visit www.nd.gov/ndins.